Dominique Gauthier

 The watchmaker’s touch

 François-Paul Journe's restaurant on the rue du Rhône has a few evocations of his art and history between the heritage woodwork.
 The tables are not numbered, but bear the names of famous "artisans of the time".
 The wall frames are now adorned with reproductions of the clever mechanisms and subtle components found in the brand's creations.
-As for the knives, their handles house cogs, screws and needles.
+As for the knives, their handles, house, wheels, screws and hands.
 So, bathed in the magic of the watch movement, you can enjoy your meal.